wenden-risk-analyser/risky-ui/readme.md

 Looking back there are probably a few things I would do differently, and the UI is quite bare bones!
 Nonetheless, enjoy.

+I almost forgot!
+You'll see there are no tests in this project :-( Again, I had to forgo them due to time constraints.
+Not good I know.
+I tested the logic in the risk calculator package for calculating risk profiles however just didn't get around to it here.

 ## Usage
 Pull down source code and run ```npm install``` to install dependencies.